EmbraceLife/fastdebug/mds_output/utils.md

     ### Did I document it in a src before?
     ## how to download images
     ### how to create folders using path; how to search and download images in folders; how to resize images
+    ## Train my model
+    ### How to find and unlink images not properly downloaded
+    ### How to create a DataLoaders with DataBlock; how to view data with it
+    ### How to build my model with dataloaders and pretrained model; how to train my model
+    ### How to predict with my model; how to avoid running cells in nbdev_prepare
+    ## Check fastnbs and fastlistnbs
+    ## search and display section input and output in notebooks

     /Users/Natsume/Documents/fastdebug/mds/lib/utils.md
     ## Expand cells